katharsis-dev/ids-machine-learning/README.md

 <!-- PROJECT LOGO -->
-# COMP-4983 Insurance Claim Prediction
+# Traffic Anomaly and Classification
 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Goal of this project is to perform data exploration and preprocessing on unlabled data through multiple iterations to test and evaluate different models.
+The goal of this project is to capture traffic and preprocess it in hope we can identify and classify anomalies in traffic for intrusion detection purposes.

 ## Project Structure